Search by Keyword

 (John Lennon – Paul McCartney)

 Beatles songs that were centered around fictional characters were almost always written by Paul, this being his forte.
-Whenever you heard a song by The Beatles that centered around people with names like Maxwell, Joan, Desmond, Molly, Jude, JoJo, Loretta, Eleanor, Michelle, Rocky, McGill, Lil, Nancy, Honey Pie, Martha, Rita, Vera, Chuck, Dave, and even Billy Shears, it most definitely came from the pen of Mr. McCartney.
+Whenever you heard a song by The Beatles that spotlighted people with names like Maxwell, Joan, Desmond, Molly, Jude, JoJo, Loretta, Eleanor, Michelle, Rocky, McGill, Lil, Nancy, Honey Pie, Martha, Rita, Vera, Chuck, Dave, and even Billy Shears, it most definitely came from the pen of Mr. McCartney.

 "I'd read somewhere in the paper about this mean guy who was hiding five-pound notes, not up his nose but somewhere else, and so I wrote about him.
 And no, it has nothing to do with snorting cocaine."